holysideburns/Test-UI-Test-Automation-Playground/README.md

    └──
 ├── utils/
 └── config/                   # Configuration files
-   └── config.py              # Configuration file
+   └── config.py              # General configuration file for the project
+├── .env (.env.example)       # Environment file, mainly for credentials
 ├── pytest.ini                # Configuration file for `pytest`
-├── .env (.env.example)       # Environment file, mainly for credentials
+├── README.md                 # You're looking at it
-├── requirements.txt          # Required Python modules to run project
+└── requirements.txt          # Required Python modules to run project
-└──
 ```

 ## Usage
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Copy `.env.example` to `.env`
-4. Run tests: `pytest` or `pytest -m <marker>` with one or more page markers in the following format:
+4. Run tests using `pytest` or `pytest -m <marker>` with one or more test markers, like this:
-   - `homepage`
-   - `dynamicid`
-   - `clientsidedelay`
+      - `pytest -m "homepage"`
+      - `pytest -m "not homepage"`
-   - Example: `pytest -m "homepage or dynamicid"`
+      - `pytest -m "homepage or dynamicid"`

 ## Authors
 - [@holysideburns (Jimmy Pettersson)](https://github.com/holysideburns)